Oppo A3s is an acceptable performer and gives a long battery life. The camera gets weaker at night though.

 Similar to Huawei devices, the Music party app in the Oppo A3s lets you sync several phones to play a song simultaneously on all of them.

 There is also a Private Safe feature that can be used to secure different content on your smartphone.
 Once you enable the safe from the settings, you can access it by going into the gallery, then tapping and holding down the title of the Albums.
 Though it may seem a peculiar way to do it, the software provides no other alternative to access the Private Safe.

 It also comes with a Game Space mode that can optimize the phone and rid you of notifications and other disturbances while you are playing games on the smartphone.
 You can also access shortcuts from the sidebar while using an app to access quick functions like screen recording, screenshot, messaging, etc.

 One of the things we love about the OS is that it can enlist all the messages from unknown numbers under a single category named “Unknown Source Messages” in the phone’s inbox, keeping the messaging list quite clean from promotional messages.

 Oppo A3s is powered by Snapdragon 450 chipset and comes in a single variant with 2GB RAM and 16GB internal storage.
 The Antutu benchmark performance is pretty underwhelming because of the low RAM.
-Oppo A7 which also comes with the same chipset but higher RAM scored much better than the A3s.
-In Geekbench benchmark, however, A3s performed even better than the much pricier A7.
+Oppo A7, which also comes with the same chipset but higher RAM, scored much better than the A3s.
+In the Geekbench benchmark, however, A3s performed even better than the much pricier Oppo A7.

 In our real-life testing of the device, we have seen that OPPO A3s can perform all day to day tasks without any problem and calling, texting, using social media, watching Youtube, etc. should never be a troublesome experience for the user.